Jaspal Bhatti

 Jaspal Singh Bhatti (3 March 1955 – 25 October 2012) was an Indian television personality known for his satirical take on the problems of the common man.
 He was most well known for his television series Flop Show, Full Tension and mini capsules Ulta Pulta which ran on Doordarshan, India's public service broadcaster, in the late 1980s and early 1990s.
 He was commonly known as the "King of Comedy" and also the "King of Satire".
 He carried out various anti-corruption crusades in Chandigarh.
 His frontal attack on issues like red-tapism, nepotism, and corruption was both comic and awakening for the masses.

-In 2013, he was (posthumously) awarded the Padma Bhushan, India's third-highest civilian award.
+In 2013, he was posthumously awarded the Padma Bhushan, India's third-highest civilian award.

 Early background and personal life

-Bhatti was born on 3 March 1955 in Amritsar, East Punjab, Republic of India into a Punjabi Rajput Sikh family.
+Bhatti was born on 3 March 1955 in Amritsar, Punjab in a Punjabi Sikh Rajput family.
 Bhatti graduated from Punjab Engineering College (PEC) in Chandigarh as an electrical engineer.

 Bhatti married Savita Bhatti on 24 March 1985, and has a son, Jasraj Bhatti, and a daughter, Raabiya Bhatti.
-His wife Savita Bhatti was chosen in the 2014 Indian general elections, as a candidate of the Aam Aadmi Party from Chandigarh, but she opted out.
+Savita Bhatti was chosen in the 2014 Indian general elections, as a candidate of the Aam Aadmi Party from Chandigarh, but she opted out.

 Flop Show

-His low-budget Flop Show, the TV series in the early 1990s, is remembered even today.
-His wife Savita Bhatti produced the show and acted in all 10 episodes as his wife.
-The show has had a long and powerful legacy and is well-remembered.
-One of his co-actors Vivek Shauq became pretty successful after his stint in Flop Show, having found a solid footing in Hindi cinema.
+His low-budget Flop Show, the TV series that debuted in the late 1980s starred his wife Savita Bhatti, who produced the show and acted in all 10 episodes as his wife.
+The show has cultivated a legacy and is well-remembered.
+One of his co-actors Vivek Shauq achieved fame after his stint in Flop Show, having found a solid footing in Hindi cinema.